Revisiting the Music Video That Inspired Edgar Wright’s ‘Baby Driver’ Film

 In an interview with GQ, Wright explains that he used the concept of Baby Driver in a moment of panic, as he hadn’t come up with any other ideas. «Initially I was mad at myself.
 I thought, I’ve burned this great idea for a movie on this video,» he says. «But then it would be something where I could always point to it and people sort of said, ‘Oh, your movie’s like Drive or your movie’s like Guardian.» I would say, ‘Well, let me refer to this video I made in 2003.’»

-Having watched Baby Driver, it’s fulfilling to see everything come full circle, as there’s a scene where Baby switches through TV channels and finds himself briefly watching “Blue Song”.
-To any aspiring directors, creatives or whatever out there, the existence of both “Blue Song” and Baby Driver is surely a lesson in how long it may take to create your dream piece of work.
-Which, really, should be inspirational enough to not give up on your future after three weeks of eating 19p noodles, like some people do – or to never let go of an idea even when parts of it have been hurriedly used in other pieces of art.
+Having watched Baby Driver, it’s fulfilling to see everything come full circle, as there’s a scene where Baby switches through TV channels and finds himself briefly watching «Blue Song».
+To any aspiring directors, creatives or whatever out there, the existence of both «Blue Song» and Baby Driver is surely a lesson in how long it may take to create your dream piece of work.
+Which, really, should be inspirational enough to not give up on your future after three weeks of eating 19 cent noodles, like some people do—or to never let go of an idea even when parts of it have been hurriedly used in other pieces of art.

 You can follow Ryan on Twitter.